kaurAgam/DS_stack/README.md

 # DS_stack
--Stack is a linear data structure that follows a particular order in which the operations are performed.
+- Stack is a linear data structure that follows a particular order in which the operations are performed.
--The order may be LIFO(Last In First Out) or FILO(First In Last Out).
+- The order may be LIFO(Last In First Out) or FILO(First In Last Out).
--Stack implementation with singly linked list and static arrays
+- Stack implementation with singly linked list and static arrays
-###Operations:
+### Operations:
 '''
 push(): Insert a new element into the stack i.e just insert a new element at the beginning of the linked list. pop(): Return the top element of the Stack i.e simply delete the first element from the linked list.